Ciraudi/semantic-extraction/README.md

 # Semantic extraction from unstructured text
+The aim of this project is to extract the most semantically significant subject-predicate-object triples from an unstructured text.

+The following libraries are used in this project:
 # BART (large-sized model), fine-tuned on CNN Daily Mail

 BART is a transformer encoder-encoder (seq2seq) model with a bidirectional (BERT-like) encoder and an autoregressive (GPT-like) decoder.
 BART is pre-trained by (1) corrupting text with an arbitrary noising function, and (2) learning a model to reconstruct the original text.